irgroup-classrooms/individual-assignments-CemTozak624/assignments/02/linuxjourney.md

 cemilhantozak

 ## Quiz
-What should be outputted to the display when you type echo Hello World?
+What should be outputted to the display when you type echo Hello World? <br>
-Hello World
+Hello World <p>

+# Zweite Aufgabe
+## Quiz
+How do I find what directory you are currently in? <br>
+pwd <br>
+/Users/cemilhantozak